Atkhare/MachineLearning/README.md

 ### PROJECT TITLE: Customer Segmentation & Recommendation System

-> Author: Atirek Khare
+> ${\color{mediumblue}Author\space :\space Atirek\space Khare}$

 > **EXECUTIVE SUMMARY**
 >
 > This CAPSTONE project aims to develop a Customer Segmentation & Recommendations system using multiple algorithms and strategies available in Machine Learning.
 It compares the performance of the algorithms to
-> identify the best-performing algorithm for the subset of data.
+> identify the best-performing algorithm for the subset of the dataset, and generate the customer segments, and make recommendations to customers.
+The project utilizes different datasets for segmentation and recommendation.
+The recommendation project evaluated the neural model to generate the recommendation.
 The data for the project is downloaded from [UCI](https://archive.ics.uci.edu/) and [Kaggle](https://www.kaggle.com/) and a subset of data is used
 > to execute the machine learning algorithms.
 The project utilizes the CRISP-DM methodology defined in the diagram and covers all its phases.
 >
 >${\color{crimson}Used \space CRISP-DM \space model \space to \space achieve \space the \space business \space goals}$
 >
 > ![image](https://github.com/user-attachments/assets/937f6f2a-b9e1-41e8-8396-193a2c46b57a)